jacdals97/MLops_emotions/README.md

 In the application, the consultant will be able to upload a text string for emotion classification.
 The web app takes a text string, and returns an "emotion prediction" containing the predicted emotion (sadness, joy, love, anger, fear, surprise).

-A typical use case could be an informal meeting between a consultant and a potential new client, where the consultant takes some publicly available text data relevant to the client (for example comments from reviews on Truspilot) and does some quick analysis on this to impress the potential client.
+A typical use case could be an informal meeting between a consultant and a potential new client, where the consultant takes some publicly available text data relevant to the client (for example comments from reviews on Trustpilot) and does some quick analysis on this to impress the potential client.